hungryrobot/spellring2/GITHUB_SETUP.md

 Follow these steps to get your D&D spell app on GitHub and deploy to Vercel.

-## Step 1: Download Your Code
+## Step 1: Prepare Your Code

-1. **Download project**: In Replit, click the three dots menu → Download as ZIP
+1. **Your code is ready**: Since you're using Cursor, your project files are already on your computer
-2. **Extract files**: Unzip the downloaded file to your computer
+2. **Navigate to project**: Open your terminal and go to your project directory
-3. **Clean up**: The extracted folder will contain your project files
+3. **Verify files**: Make sure all your project files are present

 ## Step 2: Create GitHub Repository